sinotec2/Focus-on-Air-Quality/TrajModels/CALPUFF/review.md

 The most relevant outcome is that sensitivities of the two models are generally comparable, except for the source diameter: if the SPRAY model is applied with the specific fire source option, then the concentrations result almost independent from this parameter.
 Conversely, when considering other source-types, the concentrations vary up to ± 60% within the selected uncertainty range.
 - Tagliaferri, F., Invernizzi, M., and Capelli, L. (2022).
 [A sensitivity analysis applied to SPRAY and CALPUFF models when simulating dispersion from industrial fires](https://www.researchgate.net/publication/356082681_A_sensitivity_analysis_applied_to_SPRAY_and_CALPUFF_models_when_simulating_dispersion_from_industrial_fires).
 Atmospheric Pollution Research 13:101249. doi:10.1016/j.apr.2021.101249.

+### Volcano Analysis
+Under EXPLOSIVE ERUPTION RISK AND DECISION SUPPORT FOR EU POPULATIONS THREATENED BY VOLCANOES - EXPLORIS Project [EXPLORIS](http://exploris.pi.ingv.it/non_conf/p_products/index.html),

+Objectives: The world's population has become increasingly concentrated in large conurbations at high risk from volcanic hazards.
+European cities on explosive volcanoes and volcanic islands are particularly threatened by pyroclastic flows and tephra fall.
+Quantification of the risk associated with a range of eruption scenarios, the risk's potential impact, and risk mitigation are priorities.
+The EXPLORIS project addresses these issues by advancing scientific and technological capabilities (e.g. simulation codes, vulnerability databases, and probabilistic risk protocols) needed for volcanic risk assessment and mitigation.
+The project applies the techniques and methods to four European volcanoes representing a high risk: Vesuvius , **Italy** ; La Soufrière , Guadeloupe , **France** ; Sete Cidades, Azores , **Portugal** ; and Teide, Canary Islands, **Spain** .
+The aim is to provide examples of the capabilities for supporting officials in planning priorities and decision-making during volcanic crises.

+- Barsotti, S., Neri, A., Scire, J. (2004).
+[Assessing Volcanic Ash Hazard by Using the CALPUFF System](https://trid.trb.org/view/756313), Presented at the 2nd International Conference on Volcanic Ash and Aviation Safety U.S. Geological Survey, National Oceanic and Atmospheric Administration, Federal Aviation Administration, National Aeronautics and Space Administration, Smithsonian Associates, Air Line Pilots Association, Meteorological Service, Canada, International Association of Volcanology and Chemistry of the Earth’s Interior and Tenix Corporation.
+- Barsotti, S., Neri, A., Scire, J.S.
+(2008).
+[The VOL-CALPUFF model for atmospheric ash dispersal: 1.
+Approach and physical formulation](https://doi.org/10.1029/2006JB004623).
+Journal of Geophysical Research: Solid Earth 113.
+- Barsotti, S., Neri, A. (2008).
+[The VOL-CALPUFF model for atmospheric ash dispersal: 2.
+Application to the weak Mount Etna plume of July 2001](https://doi.org/10.1029/2006JB004624).
+Journal of Geophysical Research: Solid Earth 113.
+- Barsotti, S., Di Rienzo, D.I., Thordarson, T., Björnsson, B.B., Karlsdóttir, S. (2018).
+[Assessing Impact to Infrastructures Due to Tephra Fallout From Öræfajökull Volcano (Iceland) by Using a Scenario-Based Approach and a Numerical Model](https://www.frontiersin.org/articles/10.3389/feart.2018.00196/full).
+Frontiers in Earth Science 6.
+- Home > Pollution > Volcanic gas > Hazard zoning[Icelandic Met Office](https://en.vedur.is/pollution-and-radiation/volcanic-gas/hazard-zoning/)

 ## HRA Applications
 ### Forest Fires (2008)